trbngr/commanded_messaging/README.md

 %AccountCreated{age: 5, date: nil, sex: "maybe", username: "chris", version: 2}
 ```

-Note that you won't call `upcast` manually. `Commanded` will take care of that for you.
+Note that you won't normally call `upcast` manually. `Commanded` will take care of that for you.

 ### Command Dispatch Validation